-In my opinion, for the examples that we have seen previously, this does not really pose a question: indeed, these examples were created by AIs which have been configured (ie which have undergone learning) in order to & #8217; get a result wanted by the author.
+In my opinion, for the examples that we saw previously, this does not really pose a question: indeed, these examples were created by AIs which were configured (ie which have undergone training) in order to get a result wanted by the author.

-Therefore, the previous examples clearly indicate the desire of the author to obtain such a result.
+Therefore, the previous examples clearly indicate the author's desire to obtain such a result.

 We can consider that AI plays a role similar to software like Photoshop or as a mixer.
-L & #8217; IA simply simplifies the creation process.
+AI simply simplifies the creation process.

-To conclude, I would simply like to recall that, during the invention of photography, some wanted exclude this one from & #8220; l & #8217; art & #8221 ;.
+To conclude, I would simply like to recall that, when inventing photography, some wanted exclude this of "art".
 Indeed, they considered that photography belonged to the technical field.

-Do you not think that we are in the same situation regarding AI?
+Do not you think that we are in the same situation concerning AI?